Accountant (Accountant III)

 - Performs all other related duties as assigned.

-- Graduation from an accredited four-year college or university with a degree in accounting, finance or a related field; and
+- Graduation from an accredited four-year college or university with a degree in accounting, finance, or a related field; and

-- Three (3) years of accounting experience.
+- Two (2) years of progressively responsible accounting experience.

 Note: Experience and education may be substituted for one another on a year-for-year basis.
 Certification as a Certified Public Accountant (CPA) will substitute for two (2) years of experience.

 Accounting experience using the Centralized Accounting and Payroll/Personnel System (CAPPS).